 Nwamaka Eneanya, MD, MPH, FASN is an attending nephrologist and Assistant Professor of Medicine and Epidemiology at the University of Pennsylvania.
 She is also the Director of Health Equity, Anti-Racism and Community Engagement in the Nephrology Division.
 Dr. Eneanya holds an undergraduate degree from Cornell University, a medical degree from Meharry Medical College, and a masterâ€™s degree in public health from the Harvard T.H.
 Chan School of Public Health.
 She completed her residency in internal medicine at Brigham and Women’s Hospital and nephrology training at the combined Nephrology Fellowship Program at Massachusetts General Hospital/Brigham and Women’s Hospital.

-Dr. Eneanya is a clinical investigator with research interests that center on palliative care, informed decision-making and racial disparities among patients with advanced chronic kidney disease and end- stage kidney disease.
-Her work has been supported by NIDDK (K23 career development award and loan repayment program), NIMHD (loan repayment program), and the American Society of Nephrology.
-She is also passionate about promoting diversity within academia as well as pursuing educational and outreach opportunities through traditional and social media.
+Dr. Eneanya is a clinical investigator with research interests that center on palliative care, informed decision-making and health equity among patients with chronic kidney disease.
+Her research has been supported by the National Institutes of Health and the American Society of Nephrology.
+In 2020, she was recognized as a 40 under 40 Leader in Minority Health by the National Minority Quality Forum.